kevcoded/Windows-Server-Active-Directory-Lab/README.md

 ---

 ### 🎟️ Ticket #1024: Identity & Access Management (IAM) User Onboarding
-**Ticket Description:** *HR has submitted an official employee onboarding request for a new standard user, "John Doe".
+**Ticket Description:** *HR has submitted an official employee onboarding request for a new standard user, "John Lim".
 The technician must provision a domain account matching standard corporate naming conventions.*

 *   **Administrative Action:** Navigated the Active Directory Users and Computers (ADUC) graphical user interface to safely initialize a new employee user object.
 *   **Technical Verification:** Target-routed the object creation path to the default corporate directory container, enforcing a standard User Principal Name (UPN) scheme of `John@KevCloud.local`.